· Last updated 2 June 2026

 Gibraltar has its own public healthcare system, run by the Gibraltar Health Authority.
 This is entirely separate from the UK NHS, though it follows broadly similar principles.
 GHA-funded care is free at the point of use for those who qualify.

-The GHA runs primary care GP surgeries, specialist outpatient clinics, St Bernard's Hospital, accident and emergency, mental health services, a pharmacy service and some dental provision.
-For a territory of roughly 35,000 people, the system is well-resourced and generally functions well for day-to-day healthcare needs.
+The GHA runs primary care GP surgeries through the Primary Care Centre, specialist outpatient clinics, St Bernard's Hospital, accident and emergency, mental health services, a pharmacy service, and some dental provision.
+For a territory of around 34,000 people, the system is well-resourced and generally functions well for day-to-day healthcare needs.

 Who Qualifies for GHA Healthcare?